-In order to understand what “A Hill of Beans” means, it is good for us to understand the value of beans.
+What does the phrase “A Hill of Beans” mean?
 This statement centers around the importance and value of beans.
-Discover exactly what the statement means.

 Value of Beans